futo-org/fcast/sdk/README.md

 ## [`sender/`](./sender)

 The sender SDK can be used to easily add casting capabilities to applications.
 The SDK works out of the box with Kotlin, Swift and Rust.
-Support for more languages are comming in the future.
+Support for more languages are coming in the future.

 ## [`common/`](./common)